 relationships to the Sun.

-are small, rocky, and dense.
-The Jovian planets are large, gaseous, and
+Terrestrial planets are small, rocky, and dense.
+The Jovian planets are large, gaseous, and of low density.

 comets, and meteors are components of our solar system.

 Impact events have been correlated with mass extinction and global climate change.